Colorin Colorado: Helping children read... and succeed!

 Managing Diverse Classrooms: How to Build on Students' Cultural Strengths

-This groundbreaking book by researchers Carrie Rothstein-Fisch and Elise Trumbull examines the impact of culture on classroom management.
+This groundbreaking book examines the impact of culture and individual/collective orientation on classroom management and family outreach.
 The authors present the results of Bridging Cultures, a longitudinal five-year action research project focused on immigrant students in the U.S. school system.
 The result was a transformational approach to classroom management in areas such as instruction, behavior, assessment, and parent relationships.
-The book shares a number of valuable lessons (particularly for the ELL classroom) learned by the teachers and researchers, as well as clear examples of strategies that did and did not work in specific classroom settings.

 Many Languages, One Classroom: Teaching Dual and English Language Learners